AuReMe/esmecata/README.md

   --minimal-nb-proteomes MINIMAL_NUMBER_PROTEOMES
                         Choose the minimal number of proteomes to be selected by EsMeCaTa.
 If a taxon has less proteomes, it will be ignored and a higher taxonomic rank will be used.
 Default is 5.
   --update-affiliations
                         If the taxonomic affiliations were assigned from an outdated taxonomic database, this can lead to taxon not be found in ete4 database.
-This option tries to udpate the taxonomic affiliations using the lowest taxon name.
+This option tries to update the taxonomic affiliations using the lowest taxon name.
   --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ```